atbolsh/TransformerHomunculus/README.md

 Details:
-X -- randomize the order of inputs in the TutorialQA inputs X -- only use the 'full forward' on the first input; the other four get to share context -- intersperse (include?) the firstTutorial tasks
+X -- randomize the order of inputs in the TutorialQA inputs X -- only use the 'full forward' on the first input; the other four get to share context X -- intersperse (include?) the firstTutorial tasks
  -- intersperse (include?) the original image autoencoder stuff (with control texts) -- don't be in a rush to train everything.
 A good day can be just knocking one of these tasks off this checklist